 WHAT IS GAINED BY THE PASSAGE OF THIS LAW:

-Graduation from an accredited program in surgical technology and holding / maintaining the Certified Surgical Technologist (CST) credential administered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) as a condition of employment."
+Graduation from an accredited program in surgical technology and holding / maintaining the Certified Surgical Technologist (CST) credential administered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) as a condition of employment.
 This law accomplishes that goal, while recognizing those individuals who have long practiced in the state and allowing them to continue their careers uninterrupted.

-1 State : Education and Certification Requirements: Certification Required:
+IDAHO(1991): Education and Certification Requirements: Certification Required:

-3 States Reguire State Registration:
+3 States Require State Registration:

-3 States: Have VOLUNTARY REGISTRATION:
+3 States: Have VOLUNTARY REGISTRATION / TITLE PROTECTION:

-All Require CST Certification to Register
+All Require CST Certification to Qualify for Registry

 There are many State Assemblies of AST that are at some phase of the process of following suit, by building on the